Skip to main content

 Chinatown Dining Guide: 22 Great Places to Eat

-Cantonese, Fujianese, Sichuan and Taiwanese, Korean, Thai and Malaysian
+Cantonese, Fujianese, Sichuan and Taiwanese, Korean, Thai, and Malaysian

-— Photo by J. Fusco for Visit Philadelphia
+Nan Zhou Hand Drawn Noodle House — Photo by S. Ramones for Visit Philadelphia

-Looking for more?
-The center of Asian dining in Philadelphia is Chinatown, where you’ll find Cantonese, Fujianese, Sichuan and Taiwanese, Korean, Thai and Malaysian cultures and food.
 The neighborhood cropped up in the mid-19th century, and family cooks and acclaimed chefs have been feeding the city from these blocks ever since.
 Check out our guide to Chinatown restaurants for dining and more ways to support Asian business owners in Philadelphia.

 Where: Various locations including EMei Restaurant, 915 Arch Street, Philadelphia, PA